-- To stand out from other rectangular boxes choose a more eccentric shape, such as pizza box, cereal box, jewellery box, card box, moving box or milk carton, which will be sure to draw attention.
+- To stand out from other rectangular boxes choose a more eccentric shape, such as pizza box, cereal box, jewelry box, card box, moving box or milk carton, which will be sure to draw attention.

 - How can you make the box look like something else?
 Like a book, a basket, or something else that makes sense to your brand?

-For example: Trunk Club sends its clothing in a trunk-like box that fits in with their branding.
+For example, Trunk Club sends its clothing in a trunk-like box that fits in with their branding.

 - The packaging can also be molded into a hollowed, exaggerated coat-hanger shape, with the t-shirt inside.

-- Fold out packaging is another creative idea.
+- Fold-out packaging is another creative idea.
 Flat cardboard can be folded in half, with the t-shirt secured into the second half, so that it folds out, almost like a brochure or a book.

 - T-shirts can also be packaged in material that is often associated with culinary appetites, such as fast food bags.
 This associates the t-shirt brand with products that are tasty, or with products that are brought as a special treat.